clone workflow into working directory git clone https://bitbucket.org/user/myworkflow.git path/to/workdir cd path/to/workdir # edit config and workflow as needed vim config.yaml # install dependencies into isolated environment conda env create -n myworkflow --file environment.yaml # activate environ

 $hash being the MD5 hash of the environment definition file content.
 This way, updates to the environment definition are automatically detected.

 Note that you need to clean up environments manually for now.
-However, they are lightweight and consist only of symlinks to your central conda installation.
+However, in many cases they are lightweight and consist of symlinks to your central conda installation.